TreeGardenDev/TreeGardenDev/README.md

 Note: The .vimrc file attached has to be moved to the active .vimrc file (I use :f ~/.vimrc but there is probably a better way.

-For Ubuntu: The default theming is really ugly with a transparent vim background so if not configured I recommend commenting the bottom line of the .vimrc file out  and setting the backgrounf to dark like this direcly above the colorscheme set:
+For Ubuntu: The default theming is really ugly with a transparent vim background so if not pre-configured I recommend commenting the bottom line of the .vimrc file out  and setting the background to dark like this directly above the colorscheme set:

 ```bash
 set background=dark